We’re all running 1000 miles an hour, but are we running in the right direction for the right reason?

-Running to – this is goal driven running.
+Running to – this is goal-driven running.
 It is having a valid endpoint and a commitment to get there.
 If you are training for a half marathon, your goal is distinct and specific.
 “I am going to complete this race on this date.”
 You can add nuance to the target by setting pace or time measures, but the goal is clear.
-During this training, there might be injury, sickness, extreme temperatures and good days and bad days, but you endure for the goal.
+There might be an injury, sickness, extreme temperatures, and good days and bad days during this training, but you endure for the goal.
 Setting clear and definable goals is why we do strategic planning, to identify what we are running to and when we hope to get there.

-Running for – even runners seldom run just for running sake.
+Running for – even runners seldom run just for running’s sake.
 There needs to be a greater purpose.
-Maybe it’s for health, weight management, stress management, to support others, to find your time for introspection.
+Maybe it’s for health, weight management, stress management, support others, to find your time for introspection.
 Having a purpose goes for companies too.
-The running must be driven by a mission and values.
-Defining the purpose is why we do strategic planning, to make sure our goals and tactics align with our mission and values.
+A mission and values must drive the running.
+Defining the purpose is why we do strategic planning to ensure our goals and tactics align with our mission and values.

-When a leader is running, the goal and purpose must be clear and the values and mission-aligned.
+When a leader is running, the goal and purpose must be exact, and the values and mission-aligned.